carla-simulator/scenario_runner/Docs/getting_scenariorunner.md

 python manual_control.py
 ```

-If the `manual_control.py` is not launch after one minute, the ScenarioRunner will close and will have to be launch again.
+The scenarios have a timeout of one minute approximately, for the agent to be launched.

 !!!
 Warning
     Run the `manual_control.py` found in the ScenarioRunner package/repository, __not CARLA__.

-__4. Explore other options.__ Run the Scenario Runner with the flag `--help` to explor other command line parameters and some basic descriptions.
+__4. Explore other options.__ Run the Scenario Runner with the flag `--help` to explore other command line parameters and some basic descriptions.
 For example, to avoid automatically (re-)load the CARLA world, skip the command line option `--reloadWorld`.

 ```sh
 python scenario_runner.py --help